ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/unions.md

 id: unions
 title: Unions
 ---

+GraphQL Kotlin allows for two ways of defining unions in the schema

+## Marker Interfaces

 Marker interfaces (i.e. interfaces without any common fields or methods) are exposed as GraphQL union types.
 All the types that implement the marker interface, and are available on the classpath, will be automatically exposed as objects in the schema.